Mimieam/TabSorter2/README.md

    -> it's gulp-clean-css@2.4.x fault [fix Here](https://github.com/opensensorhub/osh-js/issues/36)

 ### TODO:
+  - Automatically suspend tab after a configurable delay to save memory ??
+  - Isolate a single domain in a separate windows
+  - Isolate all domains with more than 5 tabs in a window for each domain and mingle the rest of them into 1 window.
   - Upgrade split function to split left on current tab
   - Stress test split function and memory management.